Physical Intervention Skills Trainer Training For The Private Security Industry

 And, we can support you by providing you with bespoke Level 2 programmes specifically written for each sector and License you to deliver them.

-Furthermore, we can obtain £5 million of instructor professional indemnity and public liability insurance for you for only £275.00 + vat per year!
-That will save you £££££'s.
+Furthermore, we can help you obtain £5 million of instructor professional indemnity and public liability insurance.

 Once you have completed your training with us you are still most welcome to contact us for help and assistance.
 We are only a phone call or an e-mail away, and there will always be someone who will get back to you within a reasonable period of time.